OvercastCommunity/overcastcommunity.github.io/_posts/2021-03-20-Better-System-for-Appeals.md

 title: Better System for Appeals
 author: Brottweiler
 categories: announcement
+excerpt: Learn about our new discord based appeal and report process.
 ---

 We have made the appeal process more convenient, and also improved how reports are handled on our Discord server!